Middle Eastern vs Mediterranean Food: Exploring the Best of Both

 • Olive oil and herbs

-At restaurants like Pita Corner, these influences naturally come together.
-A pita meal might combine Middle Eastern shawarma spices with Mediterranean-style salads and sides.
-That combination creates meals that feel flavorful, balanced, and customizable all at once.
+At Pita Corner, these influences naturally converge, combining Middle Eastern shawarma spices with Mediterranean-style salads and sides.

 • Chicken shawarma pita with Greek salad